mikkn21/BachelorThesisGCC/README.md

 ## Usage

-Run `prog.out`.
-If you are already in the directory, you can run `./prog.out` to do this.
+Run `giga`.
+If you are already in the directory, you can run `./giga` to do this.

+## Contributing

+This section will describe how to contribute to GCC.

-## Testing
+### Testing

+After making changes, make sure that it works by running the tests:
 1. `cd build`
     - If the directory doens't exist, make it with `mkdir build`
 2. `cmake ..`
 3. `make tests`
     - Alternatively, you can run `make` instead to make all files which would include the test files
 4. `ctest`

-## Contributing

-This section will describe how to contribute to GCC.

 ### Naming Scheme